 In some cases, this test may be done as a blood test.
-See also: Coccidioides complement fixation.

-In the initial stage of an illness, few antibodies may be detected.
+During the early stage of an illness, few antibodies may be detected.
 Antibody production increases during the course of an infection.
-For this reason, such tests are often repeated several weeks after the first test is done.
+For this reason, this test may be repeated several weeks after the first test.

 Coccidioides antibody test - spinal fluid

 Galgiani JN.
 Coccidioidomycosis.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+In: Goldman L, Schafer Al, eds.
+Goldman's Cecil Medicine.
 23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 354.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 341.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School, Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial Team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.